 - Explore drug and alcohol-free activities you and your loved ones can do together

 Programs like Al-Anon, for families and friends of alcoholics, and Nar-Anon, for families and friends of drug addicts, are free support groups.
-Alateen is specifically designed to help young family members understand and cope with addiction of a family member.
-These groups provide valuable education, support and encouragement to those impacted by a loved one’s addiction.
+Alateen and Narateen are specifically designed to help young family members understand and cope with addiction of a family member.
+These groups provide valuable education, support, and encouragement to those impacted by a loved one’s addiction.
 The more families and friends understand about addiction, the more they understand why recovery is a lifelong process, and how important their role is in the process.

-The support and education offered by groups like Al-Anon, Nar-Anon, Alateen and others may also help families identify cycles of enabling and codependency that may have been a part of the family dynamic, and ways to break those cycles.
+The support and education offered by groups like Al-Anon, Nar-Anon, Alateen, Narateen and others may also help families identify cycles of enabling and codependency that may have been a part of the family dynamic, and ways to break those cycles.

 Ways a support network can help those in recovery